Hu Jintao: Political developments

-Hu was mostly conservative on political reforms during his tenure.
-In the beginning of 2006, Hu launched the "Eight Honors and Eight Shames" movement in a bid to promote a more selfless and moral outlook amongst the population.
-At the 17th CCP National Congress, Hu was re-elected as general secretary of the Central Committee and chairman of the CCP Central Military Commission on 22 October 2007.
-At the 11th National People's Congress, Hu was re-elected as president on 15 March 2008.
+Following the 17th CCP National Congress, Hu was re-elected as general secretary of the Central Committee and chairman of the CCP Central Military Commission by the first plenary session of the 17th Central Committee on 22 October 2007.
+Xi Jinping, who had taken over as Shanghai Party Secretary following Chen Liangyu's downfall, joined the Politburo Standing Committee as its 6th-ranking member.
+At the first plenary session of the 11th National People's Congress, Hu was re-elected as president on 15 March 2008.
 He was also re-elected as chairman of the PRC Central Military Commission.
+Additionally, Wen Jiabao was re-appointed as premier.
+Xi was elected as vice president, making him the presumed successor of Hu.